8051Enthusiast/yabo/doc/intro.md

 fun square(n: int) = maybe_zero(n)?.zero else (n * n)
 ```

-Note also that the operator `?` to mark something as backtracking needs to be placed before the application if the functions would backtrack:
+Note also that the operator `?` to mark something as backtracking needs to be placed before the argument list if the functions would backtrack:
 ```
 fun when(condition: bit) = condition if true fun foo() = when?(1 == 2) then 1 else 2